farblos/wpg2dk/README.md

               $_ = undef unless m{^Location/}}'         \
              -q -q -r. <media-directory> ...

-And these for the piped option:
+And these for the list option:

-    wpg2dk list <exactly-same-parameters-as-used-for-extraction> |
     exiftool -tagsFromFile '%d%F.wpg2dk.xmp'            \
              -separator $'\001'                         \
              '-XMP-digiKam:TagsList+<${XMP-digiKam:TagsList@;
               $_ = undef unless m{^Location/}}'         \
-             -q -q -@ -
+             -q -q -@ - < media.list

 Since the GPS coordinates determined from WPG's geotags are rather coarse, any existing GPS coordinates should not be